tjphysicsteam/tjpho/old/tjpho24.md

-# Exam Information
+# TJPhO 2024

-Welcome to the 2025 TJ Physics Olympiad, the largest international high school run physics examination!
+Welcome to the 2024 TJ Physics Olympiad, the largest international high school run physics examination!
+This year's contest will run from 06/07 8AM EST to 06/10 11:59PM EST.
 The Thomas Jefferson Physics Olympiad (TJPhO) is a free annual international high school competition that focuses one one applied physics problem every year.

-## Date and Timing

-The date and timings are still being decided.
-Check back here towards the end of the school year!

 ## Topic

-The topic is still being decided.
-Check back here towards the end of the school year!
+The theme of this year's exam is stars!
+There are several free response questions, each which has multiple subsections.
+Each free response question focuses on a particular topic in physics and can be approached using AP Physics knowledge.
+The thought process must be explained, with calculations and diagrams if necessary, to receive credit.
+Partial credit is given for incomplete solutions.
+Problems are weighted by difficulty: the test usually gets harder as it goes.

 ## Exam